 New central heating installation cost guide for a two-bed bungalow

 For a small two bedroom bungalow requiring a gas central heating installation, the job will take about three days and will cost under £3,000.
+Again, the exact amount will depend on the boiler you choose and your location.
 For such a small building a combination boiler should provide adequate heat and hot water.
 The breakdown of the different components is as follows:

 - Radiators parts and labour – £830.